2004 Greek parliamentary election: Campaign

+Opinion polls

 Results

 The result of the election was not as close as observers expected.
 It appears that ND regained its earlier lead over PASOK in the two weeks after the last opinion polls, and that the election of George Papandreou as PASOK leader was not sufficient to overcome the desire of the electorate for a change after a long period of PASOK rule.